 Hot Food Trends: Healthy Meal Options for the New Year

-Food trends for 2018 are already showing a return to healthy, sustainable ingredients that do as much good in the body as they do for the planet: ketogenic-friendly eating, gut-healing fermented ingredients, and flavor-boosting spices are just a few good examples.
+Food trends for 2022 are showing a renewed focus on healthy, sustainable ingredients that do as much good in the body as they do for the planet: ketogenic-friendly eating, gut-healing fermented ingredients, and flavor-boosting spices are just a few good examples.
 With the ketogenic, or keto, diet on the rise, there’s a renewed focus on healthy fats and protein-heavy diets.

 Keto-based eating works on the idea that our bodies process fat differently when we cut down on carbohydrates — without the oxaloacetate compound found in carbohydrates to bind with fat to give us energy, our livers convert the extra fat into ketones, an alternative source of fuel to bring energy to our muscles and brains.

 Protein and healthy fats can be found in many sources, and sustainable seafood provides a fresh and flavorful way to increase our intake of both.
 You’ve undoubtedly heard about unethical fishing practices, and as awareness for this cause has grown, production has shifted toward a focus on tractability and responsibly-sourced products.
-The United States leads the way in sustainable production and conservation; in 2016 alone, four species of fish were removed from the over fishing list — and that’s what’s showing up on our plates.
+The United States leads the way in sustainable production and conservation; many species of fish are being removed from the over fishing list — and that’s what’s showing up on our plates.

-With eco-conscious seafood readily available, and everyone trying to up their protein-to-carb ratio, sushi has big staying power in 2018.
+With eco-conscious seafood readily available, and everyone trying to up their protein-to-carb ratio, sushi has big staying power.
 Thanks to grocery chains, supermarket sushi is done getting a bad rap.
-Retail sushi prices range from $7 to $9 per roll, and that’s only expected to rise as consumer awareness around quality and sustainability grows.
+Retail sushi prices range from $7 to $10 per roll, and that’s only expected to rise as consumer awareness around quality and sustainability grows.
 Diners are demanding more and better options, looking for high-end ingredients and unique flavor combinations.